robksawyer/react-mobx-notification-system/README.md

 > A complete and totally customizable component for notifications in React and MobX.

+This project was mostly based on the work of [igorprado/react-notification-system](https://github.com/igorprado/react-notification-system).
+I implemented [react-move](https://github.com/react-tools/react-move) for transitions, removed React component `refs` in preference of [MobX stores](https://mobx.js.org/best/store.html), and made it work with [React 16](https://reactjs.org/blog/2017/09/26/react-v16.0.html).
+Enjoy!

 <a href="https://robksawyer.github.io/react-mobx-notification-system/"><img width="728" src="example/src/images/screenshot.jpg" alt="Screenshot"></a>

 ## Installing